BMorearty/exportiphoto/README.md

         -a, --albums    use albums instead of events -m, --metadata  write metadata to images
-        -f, --faces     store faces as keywords (requires -m)
+        -f, --faces     store faces as keywords (requires -m) -q, --quiet	use quiet mode
+	-d, --date	stop use date prefix in folder name
 2. There is no step 2

 note that the -m flag is only available if extra libraries are installed; see below.

+if you are facing encoding problems like "UnicodeEncodeError", try -q flag to stop the console output;

 Output
 ------